 top of page

-Centre for Education Systems is a partnership to improve education outcomes - by learning from systems around the world.
+The Centre for Education Systems (CES) is a partnership to improve education for all - by learning from systems around the world.

 Why compare education systems?